chipsalliance/Caliptra/doc/Caliptra.md

 ## Mailbox

-The Caliptra Mailbox is a 128 KiB buffer that is used to exchange data between the SoC and the Caliptra microcontroller (uC).
+The Caliptra Mailbox is a 128 KiB buffer that is used to exchange data between the SoC and the Caliptra microcontroller.

 The SoC communicates with the mailbox over an APB interface.
 This allows the SoC to identify the device that is using the interface.
 This ensures that the mailbox, control registers, and fuses are read or written only by the appropriate device.

 When a mailbox is populated by SoC, an interrupt to the FW occurs.
 This indicates that a command is available in the mailbox.
-The uC is responsible for reading from and responding to the command.
+The microcontroller is responsible for reading from and responding to the command.

-When a mailbox is populated by the uC, Caliptra sends a wire indication to the SoC that a command is available in the mailbox as well as updating the MAILBOX STATUS register.
+When a mailbox is populated by the microcontroller, Caliptra sends a wire indication to the SoC that a command is available in the mailbox as well as updating the MAILBOX STATUS register.
 The SoC is responsible for reading from and responding to the command.

 Mailboxes are generic data passing structures, and the Caliptra hardware only enforces the protocol for writing to and reading from the mailbox.
 How the command and data are interpreted by the FW and SoC are not enforced in Caliptra.